-Linguistic terrains in the domains of law continue to grow.
-Moenssens, et. al.(2000) name forensic linguistics as an evaluation of the linguistic characteristics of communication.
-Since language is an effective tool in understanding the complexities of legal language and interpretation, then grammar, syntax, spelling, vocabulary, and phraseology are helpful evidence in court.
-Tiersma (2002) emphasizes that forensic linguistics is the usage of linguistic acumen and methodologies in solving factual issues that are relevant to legal disputes.
+Shuy (1993) identified different crimes associated with language which product warnings are included.
+In 2002, Tiersma emphasizes that forensic linguistics is the usage of linguistic acumen and methodologies in solving factual issues that are relevant to legal disputes.
 From here, a great deal of interest in the intersection line between language and law is drawn, particularly in the product warning discourse.

-Evidently, language complexities enable the interconnection of the two gigantic genres of the marketplace--law and business.
-Evaluating the word, spelling, grammar, phrases, syntax and even punctuation marks is a common analytical aspect of language and these are all evident in the writing of product warnings which is basically under the umbrella of product liability.
+Manifestly, complexities of language enable the connectedness of the two gigantic genres of the marketplace--law and business.
+Analyzing the word, spelling, grammar, phrases, syntax and even punctuation marks is a common evaluative aspect of language and these are all observable in the writing of product warnings which is basically under the umbrella of product liability.